rhilconsultants/openshift/workshops/Ansible Operator/Exercise-2/Exercise_2.md

 ```

 ### Download the ose-ansible Image
-To obtain the ose-ansible image for this workshop, run the following command:
+Download the ose-ansible image for this workshop by running the following command:
 ```bash
 $ podman pull ${REGISTRY}/openshift3/ose-ansible
 ```